|

 this regard, I am interested in examining how modern cultural inputs interact

 with otherwise adaptive mechanisms to affect mental health.
-Much of my research
+Much of my

-used in your lab.
+can be used in your lab.
 Similarly, your methods may be applicable in mine.
 I

 welcome new collaborators to contact me. |